MycroftAI/documentation/_drafts/Your-home.mycroft.ai-account-and-Pairing-your-Devices.md

 After you have connected your Picroft to Wifi, Mycroft will speak a 6-character **Registration Code**.

-If you're stuck connecting to Wifi, please read the [Picroft documentation](../06.picroft/02.installing-picroft.md).
+If you're stuck connecting to Wifi, please read the [Picroft documentation](Picroft.md).

 ### Getting a Registration Code from Linux

 After your Mycroft for Linux installation is successfully installed, Mycroft will speak a 6-character **Registration Code**.

-### Getting a Registration Code from Android

-@TODO Not sure how this works on Android

 ### How Mycroft speaks the Registration Code